 Also, the following herbs can still be considered 'psychotropic' drugs - they do have an effect on your brain (and other parts of your body).
 Nevertheless they come with far fewer (if any) side-effects and are not habit-forming like prescribed antidepressants.

-The best homeopathic treatment for depression can only be achieved by visiting a qualified homeopath, who will treat your condition based on very specific mental and physical symptoms.
-The nuances of your symptoms really matter.
+The supposedly best homeopathic treatment for depression can only be achieved by visiting a qualified homeopath.
+He or she will treat your condition based on very specific mental and physical symptoms.
+The nuances of your symptoms are said to matter.

 There's absolutely no problem in taking these natural remedies long-term as, unlike antidepressants, they don't cause any harm.
-You'll also find them completely free of side effects.
+You'll also find them completely free of side effects (they are sugar pills).

-You may experience a brief worsening of your symptoms, but that's an indication that you're taking the right remedy.
+Your practitioner will probably tell you that you may experience a brief worsening of your symptoms and that's an indication that you're taking the right remedy.

 For further information visit the website of the British Homeopathic Association.